 New for the 2014-15 academic year, graduate certificates give students an avenue to earn additional skills to supplement their degree concentration the MPH, MSPH, MPH&TM, or MHA degree programs.
 The initial 11 graduate certificates are open to students currently enrolled* in an SPHTM professional master’s degree program.
 Graduate certificates allow for a second area of study and have become a popular method for students to add value to their education.
 However, graduate certificates are not a degree program.

-Information about adding a certificate program to your academic studies will be available in August.
+Forms to indicate your intention to add a certificate program to your academic studies are included on each of the certificate pages, along with instructions for completion.
 See below for important considerations for students considering a certificate program.

 Important considerations for students considering a certificate program